pusewicz/wave-function-collapse-dragonruby/README.md

 ## Live Demo

 Because DragonRuby allows building an HTML game, you can test the implementation yourself at https://pusewicz.github.io/wave-function-collapse-dragonruby/.
+HTML version is slower compared to a native build.

 ## Objective